sandeepchin/BattleshipGame/README.md

 When the application runs, click on "File" menu on top left corner and select "New Game".

-This will start the game showing the placement of the ships on the
+This will start the game by showing the placement of ships on the user's grid.
+Start playing the game by clicking any button on the computer field.
+The computer will immediately respond by making its move.
+Continue the game until a winner emerges.

 To obtain the individual class files of the application, you can issue the command: